To survive financial storm of virus, states turn to Congress

 For many states, as well as local governments, the main hope for avoiding even deeper cuts is to get help from Congress, which returns from vacation this week.

-In Nevada, lawmakers contending with a $1.2 billion budget gap have been unable to reach a deal on a spending plan.
+In Nevada, lawmakers contending with a $1.2 billion budget gap made deep cuts in a spending plan that was approved over the weekend after painful deliberations.
 They passed a resolution last week urging Congress to step in.

 “We are forced to make impossible decisions regarding funding critical public health, education and more,” Democratic Gov. Steve Sisolak said in a statement.
 “Congressional leadership must act to help us restore devastating reductions being made to fill this historic shortfall.”